In development Intermediate Water Polymer

 Basic Information

-The intermediate water polymers developed by Nippon Shokubai are highly hydrophilic, with biocompatibility that has been confirmed in a joint study with Professor Masaru Tanaka of the Institute for Materials Chemistry and Engineering (IMCE) of Kyushu University.
+Intermediate Water Polymer is a hydrophilic, biocompatible polymer developed by Nippon Shokubai through joint research with Professor Masaru Tanaka of the Institute for Materials Chemistry and Engineering (IMEC), Kyushu University.

-Professor Masaru Tanaka’s research revealed that polymer materials with excellent biocompatibility share a common feature of having intermediate water.*
+Professor Masaru Tanaka’s research revealed that polymer materials with excellent biocompatibility share a common characteristic : they contain intermediate water.*

-Intermediate water polymers are polymer materials that have been designed and developed to include more intermediate water.
+Intermediate water polymers are polymer materials designed and developed to contain a large amount of intermediate water.

 * Intermediate Water